sourdough bread

 If you need a starter, you will need to make a starter or buy a starter.

 You see my starter has been passed down from my great grandfather to my dad and now to me.
 I do offer the ability to purchase my starter if that’s something you are interested in.
-If so, you can PURCHASE A STARTER in my shop.
+If so, you can PURCHASE A STARTER in my shop or bundle it with my cookbook here.

 Additionally, you may choose to invest in some other useful sourdough tools and equipment.
 Read my blog post pertaining to these essential items.